 Your female cat needs to be spayed at 5 months old otherwise, if she is going outside, she will become pregnant at that young age.
 If this happens, as little more than a kitten herself, she may be unable to give birth successfully.
 The kittens can become stuck in the birthing canal and the young cat will then need emergency surgery.
 Some or all of the kittens could die and she could also lose her life and all because she wasn’t spayed.

 There are still those who believe that a female should have one litter.This is not true.

 This is Ivy who was a young, very pregnant stray taken in by a kind lady.
 When she began to give birth she was in great pain and distress.
 She was rushed to the vet for emergency surgery.
-A kitten had become stuck and died.
-Happily the other kittens survived and so did Ivy who now lives with the lady who rescued her.
+A kitten had become stuck in the birthing canal and died.
+Happily, the other kittens survived and so did Ivy who stayed with the lady who rescued her.
 We don’t know how Ivy became a stray but it is quite common for cats to be thrown out when they become pregnant.
 A happy ending but it could have been so different.
 Had that lady not taken Ivy in she and her kittens would most probably have died alone outside and in agony.

 Males also need to be neutered at 5 months old.
 You may not be troubled by kittens but all unneutered males are out and about impregnating every unneutered female they meet.

 This was Tommy when we rescued him, lost, badly battle scarred and tested positive for FIV.
 All this because he was not neutered.
 Please don’t let your male cat end up like Tommy.

 FIV is a virus in cats similar to HIV in humans.
 FIV does not infect humans and HIV does not infect cats.